Opencontour/Opencontour_mousum/docs/Project Window.md

 ![Image](/image/proejct_window_dashboard.jpg)

-The following menu is available in the project window:
+In the project window, you can access the following menus:

 - Dropdown Menu
 - Main Menu